-Also, note that if you know the course content and materials well, you will be able to write good laboratory reports with minimal effort and do well in examinations.
-Students with good examination scores typically do well enough on reports but the opposite is not necessarily true.
+Also, note that if you know the course material well, you will likely be able to write good laboratory reports with minimal effort and do well in examinations.
+Students with good examination scores typically do well enough on reports but the opposite is rarely true.

 In order to obtain a prerequisite pass in the course (i.e. C- or better), a minimum passing mark in the Laboratory (50%) is required.
-Students are also required to complete a minimum of 5 (i.e. at least 60%) of the experiments (i.e. attend the in-person laboratory session, perform the experiment, and submit the associated "primary" graded work e.g. report).
-If a student misses the laboratory session, and then submits the "primary" graded work, that work will not be graded.
+Students are also required to complete a minimum of 6 (i.e. at least 75%) of the experiments (i.e. attend the in-person laboratory session, perform the experiment, and submit the associated "primary" graded work e.g. report).
+If a student does not attend the in-person laboratory session, and then submits the "primary" graded work, that work will not be graded.
 Students who fail to complete the minimum number of experiments will be judged to have failed the laboratory component and therefore will be ineligible for a prerequisite pass in Chemistry 351.
-Therefore, any student who has concerns about satisfying this requirement should talk to the laboratory coordinator as soon as possible, but NO LATER FRIDAY March 8th, 2024.
+Therefore, any student who has concerns about satisfying this requirement should talk to the laboratory coordinator as soon as possible, but NO LATER FRIDAY MARCH 8, 2024.

-Laboratory reports will be graded using the letter grade scale shown in the table below (for reference see University Calendar).
-Note that these letter grades are the only possible grades available for reports.
-If a report gets BC it means it is slightly above the "C" (average), but not good enough for a "B".
+Laboratory reports will be graded based on the letter grade scale shown in the table below (for a comparative reference see University Calendar).

+Note that these letter grades are the only possible grades available for most reports.
+If a report gets BC it means it is slightly above the "C" average, but not good enough for a "B".